Duration

 Additional information

-If you do not meet the prerequisite subject requirements, you may have the option to undertake an approved single subject via Coursera Online or Open Universities Australia.
+If you do not meet the prerequisite subject requirements, you have the option to undertake an approved single subject via Coursera Online.

-The below-listed courses are approved to satisfy the prerequisites requirements for the Master of Science (Bioinformatics).
+The below-listed course is approved to satisfy the prerequisite requirements for the Master of Science (Bioinformatics).

 You must undertake the course as Certificate Mode.